philipturner/swift-colab/Documentation/MagicCommands.md

 - `SPEC` - Specification to insert into a package manifest.
 Prefer to use SwiftPM version 5.0\* syntax, such as `.package(url: "", branch: ""))`, although v4.2 syntax also works for backward compatibility.
 Place the specification between single quotes to avoid colliding with string literals, which use double quotes.

 > \*v5.0 syntax will be supported in Swift-Colab v2.3.
 Until that happens, use v4.2 syntax such as `.package(url: "", .branch(""))`.

+This command utilizes the same SwiftPM flags as `%install`, providing a convenient way to configure and run tests in Colaboratory.